nsidn98/Gesture-Recognition/README.md

 ![](https://github.com/nsidn98/Gesture-Recognition/blob/master/Images/G3.png)  |  ![](https://github.com/nsidn98/Gesture-Recognition/blob/master/Images/G4.png)

- If you face some problems or are not clear about the usage email me at [siddharthnayak98@gmail.com](mailto:siddharthnayak98gmail.com)
+ If you face some problems or are not clear about the usage, feel free to email me at [siddharthnayak98@gmail.com](mailto:siddharthnayak98gmail.com) or open an issue.